grz0zrg/fas/README.md

   * 27 to 29 : bounce ease in/out/in out
   * any others value : no interpolation

-This is provided as a shortcut solution to provide some more standalone modulation options (modulation can also be done flexibly through chn / fx synth commands), disadvantage is the usage of an output channel...
+This is provided as a shortcut solution to extend modulation options (modulation can also be done flexibly through instrument / fx synth commands), main disadvantage is the usage of an instrument slot which will increase the amount of data transmitted (thus bandwidth usage may increase and performance may degrade)

 Simple use case would be to modulate filters cutoff / resonance parameter or wavetable selection for FM/PM.